mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 another package because in that case function names must be prefixed with the package name whereas method names do not.

-Just like with functions, methods whose name starts with a lowercase letter can only be called by code in package where the method is defined.
+Just like functions, methods whose name starts with a lowercase letter can only be called by code in package where the method is defined.
 To make them available in other packages, their names must start with an uppercase letter.